Sherman-Chen/fictional-waddle/README.md

+## Summary

+The idea behind this application is that it will act as a tool for Educators to communicate with student's families who do not natively speak English.
+Educators type a message in English, select the target langauge to translate, then afterwards can review their message or click submit to send an SMS to the target with the translate message.

+This is a rapid MVP that at the moment just translates the message for sending, it still requires some method to send SMS (Maybe Twilio, AWS SNS, or some other alternative).
+Also there should be a secondary interface for the receiver to then send back a message in their natively langauge and translate it back to English for the Educator to read.

+This should all be done in a server instead of just directly through the web client, so that we can establish a database to keep some records history, user authentication, page routing, etc.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>